im-eMBy/Quizology-2.0/README.md

 # Quizology

 ## LIVE: [LIVE](https://quizology.netlify.app/)
-Note:
-- The site is not fully responsive yet, I will fix that soon
-- UI is in Polish Language
+Note: UI is in Polish

 ## About
 Quizology is a quiz app, initialy created as my final project during CoderLab's Javascript Developer Bootcamp.
 This is the improved version in terms of used technologies and scaling possibilities (that's why I called it 2.0).